QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Evaluation

 \subsubsection{Evaluating Across Diverse Model Architectures}

 To emphasize the potential impact and generalizability of our attack, we also experiment with other models that have different characteristics: different computer vision tasks, and different modalities.
 In addition, we also broaden our analysis from the computer vision domain to include the audio domain.
-It should be noted that in our attack against those models, we only use the single-image attack variant with the quantization loss component (\ie, $(\lambda_2,\lambda_3)=(0,0)$) for simplicity.
-We also note that the same attack configuration used for the image classification models (Section~\ref{subsec:eval:impl}) is used for all the evaluated models below, which might lead to suboptimal results.
+Particularly, we experiment with the following models: (a) Open-World Localization (OWLv2)~\cite{minderer2023scaling} - a zero-shot text-conditioned object detection model; (b) You Only Look at One Sequence (YOLOS)~\cite{fang2021you} - a transformer-based object detection model; (c) Generative Image-to-text Transformer (GIT)~\cite{wang2021git} - a decoder-only transformer for vision-language tasks; and (d) Whisper~\cite{Whisper} - a sequence-to-sequence model for automatic speech recognition and speech translation.
+It should be noted that in our attack against those models, we only use the single-image attack variant with the quantization loss component (\ie, $\lambda=0$) for simplicity.
+We also note that the same attack configuration used for the image classification models (Section~\ref{sec:eval_setup}) is used for all the evaluated models below, which might lead to suboptimal results.
+Further experimental details on these models can be found in supplementary material.

-\textbf{Open-World Localization (OWLv2)}~\cite{minderer2023scaling} is a zero-shot text-conditioned object detection model that combines visual and text features using a CLIP backbone~\cite{radford2021learning}, efficiently performing open-vocabulary object detection.
-In our evaluation, we use 500 images from the COCO dataset~\cite{lin2014microsoft}, and the corresponding texts are simply the concatenation of the class categories in each image.
-As shown in Table~\ref{tab:Other models}, the perturbations successfully compromise the GPU availability, increasing the GPU time by 13.7\% compared to the clean images.

-\textbf{You Only Look at One Sequence (YOLOS)}~\cite{fang2021you} is a transformer-based object detection model.
-It employs a bipartite matching loss and the Hungarian algorithm, resulting in a simplified yet effective approach for object detection tasks.
-The results, presented in Table~\ref{tab:Other models}, show an interesting phenomena.
-While our attack is able to increase the number of outliers by 1987\% (the largest increase across all models), a substantial effect is only seen in energy consumption where there is a 14.8\% increase.
-In this case, the increase in memory usage and GPU time is not correlated to the number of outliers, leading to a 2.5\% and 4.3\% increase, respectively.

-\textbf{Generative Image-to-text Transformer (GIT)}~\cite{wang2021git} is a decoder-only transformer for vision-language tasks that utilizes CLIP’s vision encoder for integrated text and image processing.
-During our evaluation, we focus on its image captioning abilities, in which an image is provided as input and the model is asked generate a corresponding caption.
-The results presented in Table~\ref{tab:Other models} show that our attack does not affect GIT as much as it affects the other models, where a 4.5\% increase in the energy consumption is seen.